(Where I frequently Appear)

-Led chiefly by Igor Ledochowski (and a long list of other amazing mind-benders), this training focused explicitly on Formal Hypnotherapy, Conversational Hypnotherapy and Coaching, Ericksonian and Metaphorical Hypnotherapy, and Self-Hypnosis (along with and endless number of other topics opened up for us to explore further on our own).
+Led by Igor Ledochowski (and his cadre of fellow mind-benders), this training focused explicitly on Formal Hypnotherapy, Conversational Hypnotherapy and Coaching, Ericksonian and Metaphorical Hypnotherapy, and Self-Hypnosis.

-I've seen firsthand an uncountable number of inductions, processes, and transformations, and I've come to trust this modality as my go-to for real change work.
-My studies will never be complete, as advances in hypnosis both as a psychological phenomenon and as a therapeutic modality are constantly being made, but the vast collection of skills that were downloaded in my mind still amazes me.
+I've seen firsthand an uncountable number of inductions, processes, and transformations thanks to hypnosis and hypnotherapy.
+I've come to trust this modality as one of my go-to's for change work.
+Advances in hypnosis both as a psychological phenomenon and as a therapeutic modality are constantly being made, but the vast collection of skills that were downloaded in my mind still amazes me.
 These teachers were true masters, and it is an honor to carry on their tradition as a hypnotherapist.

-I’ve been studying this modality both explicitly and implicitly over the last couple of years, both in its “pure” form as formal Cognitive Behavioral Therapy, and in its philosophical proto-form as Stoic Philosophy (see that page in "Many Paths" for more basic info about these two streams and their relation to one another).
+I’ve been studying this modality both explicitly and implicitly over the last couple of years, both in its “pure” form as formal Cognitive Behavioral Therapy, and in its philosophical proto-form as Stoic Philosophy.

-I have found this modality to be the ideal counterbalance to hypnotherapy and lucid dreaming, as these two can stretch the mind beyond it's comfort zone if proper grounding is not put in place.
+I have found this modality to be the ideal counterbalance to hypnotherapy and lucid dreaming.
+These two can stretch the mind beyond it's comfort zone if proper grounding is not put in place.
 CBT is that grounding.

-As of Fall 2019, I have been certified as a Cognitive Behavioral Therapist through the Achology Foundation, led by Kain Ramsey.
-His course taught me how to go from hello to resolved with issues of all sorts, ranging from anxiety, depression, paranoia, unhealthy habits (both mental and physical), and so much more.
-As this is a new field for me, I deeply look forward to continuing my education in this area, hoping to eventually work with severe clinical disorders and psychosis.
+As of Fall 2019, I completed a Cognitive Behavioral Therapy course through the Achology Foundation, led by Kain Ramsey.
+His course taught me how to approach all sorts of issues with CBT, ranging from anxiety, depression, paranoia, unhealthy habits (both mental and physical), and more.
+As this is a newer field for me, I deeply look forward to continuing my education in this area.
+I hope to eventually apply this to my work with patients with severe clinical disorders once I am a certified clinician.

 PRANAYAMA AND MEDITATION

 Over the following years, I've made significant investments of time and resources delving deeper into these topics.
-I've completed a 200-hour yoga teacher training, I've learned The Wim Hof method, I've been on several meditation retreats (including a 10-day silent Vipassana retreat), and have dug into an uncountable number of books, lectures, and workshops about these topics.
-Currently I lead a regular weekly meditation at the SLO Yoga Center in San Luis Obispo, and practice pranayama daily.
+I've completed a 200-hour yoga teacher training, I've learned (and diligently practiced) The Wim Hof Method, I've been on several meditation retreats (including a 10-day silent Vipassana retreat), and have dug into an uncountable number of books, lectures, and workshops.

-As often as I say this about the topics on this site, it bears repeating: I cannot overstate the significant of these two techniques.
-Together they have given me the greatest tool I could have ever asked for - a ready-at-hand method of stilling the mind and finding peace in any situation.
-Breath and Attention, working together in tandem, have gotten me through some bleak moments, and everyday they provide me with the perfect leaping-off place to glide through my day in greater peace, focus, and lightness.
+I cannot overstate the significant of these two techniques.
+Together they have given me the greatest tool I could have ever asked for - a ready-at-hand method of stilling my mind and finding peace in any situation.
+Breath and attention, working together in tandem, have gotten me through some bleak moments, and everyday they provide me with the perfect leaping-off place to glide through my day in greater peace, focus, and lightness.